 - 1. Dimensioning and tolerances conform to ASME Y14.5M-1994. - 2.
 All dimensions are in millimeters.
 Angles are in degrees. - 3.
 Dimension b applies to metalized terminal and is measured between 0.25mm and 0.30mm from terminal tip.
-Dimension L1 represents terminal full back from package edge up to 0.1mm is acceptable. - 4.
-Co-planarity applies to the exposed heat slug as well as the terminal. - 5.
+Dimension L1 represents terminal full back from package edge up to 0.15mm is acceptable. - 4.
+Coplanarity applies to the exposed heat slug as well as the terminal. - 5.
 Radius on terminal is optional. - 6.
-This drawing is subject to change without notice.
+N is the total number of terminals.